-Wondering what to do this weekend?
+Wondering what to do with the kids this weekend?
 Take a ride to the top of SkyPod, the 1,149-foot-tall tower and the tallest freestanding observation tower in the United States.
 Ride ALL the heart-pounding, adrenaline-pumping thrill rides.
 Take a selfie at the selfie-spot and check out the indoor & outdoor observations decks.
 Go ahead, give it a go and challenge your comfort zone.
 Get Tickets

 This is something in Vegas you'll want to see: High Roller Las Vegas was voted among the top things to do in Las Vegas and has become a Las Vegas attractions favorite.
 This 550-foot tall observation wheel has a 360 degree view of the Las Vegas Strip.
 You'll love seeing all the Vegas sights from far atop this gigantic ferris wheel which is taller than the famous London Eye!
 Within close proximity you'll see the Fountains of Bellagio, Eiffel Tower at Paris and more.
 Note that everyone is require to wear a mask indoors.
 Get Tickets or see more at Located at The LINQ Hotel.